Policy and overview on equipment and field gear.

 An important and versatile item of equipment, which offered rudimentary protection from the elements to the Red Army soldier.

-It was a square in shape, measuring some 180x180 cm and made from a canvas water proof duck material with draw strings incorporated into one corner.
-The strings could be used to tie the cape across the shoulders and also to form a hood.
+It was a square in shape, measuring some 180 x 180 cm and made from a canvas water proof duck material with two separate draw tie tapes incorporated into one corner.
+The tie tapes could be respectively used to secure the cape across the shoulders and also to form a rudimentary hood.
 Small toggles and holes along the front edges were used to fasten the cape up and an arm vent was incorporated into the right front.
-Each corner also had a leather grommet.
+On each corner there was a hole from where the cape could be staked to the ground or secured to a another object, i.e. such as a tree etc, and each hole of which was strengthened with small circular leather grommets stitched on each side of the cape or alternatively by a string reinforcing stitching configuration.

 When issued, the cape came with a 4.5 metre length of rope, two 37 cm long tapered inter connectable metal reinforced wooden tent poles, one wooden and one metal stake, and when combined with other capes it could be made into a basic 2, 4 or 6 man tent shelter.
 12 capes could be combined to form a square shaped shelter to accommodate a section of soldiers.
 Due to wear and loss the tents were more than often erected using sticks and branches cut in situ locally.